ishefi/codistancing/README.md

 ```

 ### Empty lines
-If the `-line` argument is not passed, spacing between lines remains as it is.
+If the `--line` argument is not passed, spacing between lines remains as it is.
 Otherwise, _Codistancing_ makes sure there are two blank lines between every two
 content lines.
 ```python
 # in:
 if x:
     pass

 # out:
 if    x    :